MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/service/ServiceActivity.md

 Activity offered by the organization to satisfy its customer's needs.
 Each service activity includes date, time, duration, and required resources.

 Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/service/ServiceActivity.cdm.json" target="_blank">GitHub</a>.

+## Instances

+Instances of this entity are listed below:

+service/ServiceActivity

 ## Traits